 4. Organic Cotton Animal Stuffed Animal Plush Dinosaur

-These organic stuffed animals can be machine-washed at 40 degrees.
+These organic stuffed animals can also be machine-washed at 40 degrees to save time!

 - 100% certified organic cotton for the outer shell + Oeko Tex certified dyeing

 - These organic toys can be quite costly

 My kid’s a big fan of dinosaurs in case you can’t tell.

 The Pebble Hand-Sewn Dinosaur is a guaranteed member of the World Fair Trade Organization.